 Winter time is the worst time of year to be unprepared.

-To help you to steer clear of these unwelcome and annoying scenarios, I’ve put together a list of some top winter plumbing tips to help you avoid the stresses and strains they bring and to hopefully give you the goods to help your home function smoothly until springtime.
+To help you to steer clear of these unwelcome and annoying scenarios, we’ve put together a list of some top winter plumbing tips to help you avoid the stresses and strains they bring, and to hopefully give you the goods to help your home function smoothly until springtime.

 To try and limit the possibility of this happening, it’s a good idea to get your pipes a jacket of foam insulation.

 You can purchase foam tubes – the kind with a slit on the side – from most hardware stores.
 Cut the foam to the required length, pull it open and wrap it round your pipework.

 Some brands have a self-adhesive edge, but don’t worry if you can’t get your hands on that kind; just use duct tape or gaffer tape to secure it in place.

 This should help to insulate the pipes against any severe drop in temperature and prevent you coming home from work to a scene more akin to something from the Poseidon Adventure.